 - Merchant Circle

-If you're moving your business location, it's critical you update your business listings online to keep a strong business foundation online.
-If it turns out to be too time consuming for you to make the changes, then you'll want to outsource the work so it can be done for you.
+If you’re moving your business location, it’s critical you update your business listings online to keep a strong business foundation online.
+If it turns out to be too time consuming for you to make the changes, then you’ll want to outsource the work so it can be done for you.
 One last thing, moving is an excellent time to run a blowout promotion to get existing customers and new business to your new location.
 Obtain help from reputable marketing experts for generating online leads.